-The Rocky Mountains assure you a snowy December, so plan your holiday vacation without worry.
-After scoping out the following celebrations, check out our picks for the best Christmas towns in Colorado and get to road tripping.
+The Rocky Mountains assure you of a snowy December, so plan your holiday vacation without worry.
+After scoping out the following celebrations, check out our picks for the best Christmas towns in Colorado and get to road-tripping.

 Gold Camp Christmas in Cripple Creek

-Step back in time to when Christmas was more about a feeling with an old-fashion Christmas celebration with the Gold Camp Christmas in Cripple Creek.
+Step back in time to when Christmas was more about a feeling with an old-fashion celebration during Gold Camp Christmas.
 Festivities kick off with the nightly holiday headframe lighting throughout Cripple Creek and the nearby town of Victor.

-In keeping with the area’s mining history, the giant headframes that still stand as remnants of 1890s gold mining days will light up the night sky.
-These unique mining artifacts, also called gallus frames by local miners, are unique pieces from the gold rush era and are illuminated every holiday season, blending a little bit of the past with the present day.
+In keeping with the area’s history, the giant headframes that still stand as remnants of 1890s gold mining days will light up the night sky.
+These unique artifacts are also known as gallus frames by local miners and are illuminated each holiday season to blend a little bit of the past with the present day.

-Visitors can experience the light display by taking a drive on a self-guided tour or sign up for a guided tour.
-The holiday headframe lighting is on display from November 26 – December 31, 2021.
+Visitors can experience the light display by taking a drive on a self-guided tour or by signing up for a guided tour.
+The holiday headframe lighting is on display from November 26, 2022 – January 1, 2023.
+A dedicated weekend festival will take place December 8-10, 2022, including a craft fair, Christmas parade, and a choral concert.

-Discover other events throughout the holiday season such as a parade, visit with Santa, Christmas carols, performances at the Butte Theatre, and a winter wonderland every weekend at the Cripple Creek District Museum.
+Discover other events throughout the holiday season such as visits with Santa, Christmas carols, performances at the Butte Theatre, and a winter wonderland every weekend at the Cripple Creek District Museum.

 The North Pole Colorado Springs

 While it’s true you can visit the North Pole year-round, it’s particularly fun during the holidays.
-The North Pole Colorado Santa’s Workshop is a charming vintage amusement park nestled at the foot of Pikes Peak in Colorado Springs.
-Home to Santa’s Village and Santa himself – the spirit of Christmas has lived on here for 65 years.
+The North Pole Santa’s Workshop is a charming vintage amusement park nestled at the foot of Pikes Peak in Colorado Springs.
+Home to Santa’s Village and the man himself – the spirit of Christmas has lived on here for over 65 years.

-With over two dozen rides for children and parents, a Christmas train ride, gift shops, and dining, it’s a full day of holiday celebrations.
+With over two dozen rides for children and parents, a Christmas train ride, gift shops, and dining, it’s enough for a full day of holiday celebrations in the Springs.
 Reservations are required during the holiday season.

 Denver Botanic Gardens Blossoms of Light

-Every year as the colorful gardens hibernate for winter the Denver Botanic Gardens takes on a new look for the holiday season.
-The Blossoms of Light is the garden’s signature event that features an annual holiday lights extravaganza.
+Every year as the colorful gardens hibernate for winter, the Denver Botanic Gardens takes on a new look for the holiday season.
+The Blossoms of Light is the garden’s signature event that features an annual lights extravaganza.

 A true transformation takes place with thousands of LED lights illuminating the grounds, pathways, and trees, turning the gardens into a twinkling winter wonderland.
-New in 2021 is the 200-foot-long, 17-foot-tall tunnel of animated lights in the O’Fallon Perennial Walk.
+In 2021 they added a 200-foot-long, 17-foot-tall tunnel of animated lights in the O’Fallon Perennial Walk for even more merrymaking.

-Advance tickets are required.
-The event runs through January 8, 2022, and is closed on Thanksgiving and Christmas Day.
+Advance tickets are required and must be purchased online, there will be no onsite sales.
+The event runs through January 7, 2023, and is closed on Christmas Eve and Christmas Day.

 Trail of Lights at Chatfield Farms

 The Denver Botanic Gardens hosts another Colorado Christmas celebration at their other location at Chatfield Farms in Littleton.
-Nestled against the Foothills, the Trail of Lights guides visitors along a winding path illuminated with twinkling lights that light up the Colorado countryside.
+Set against the rolling foothills, the Trail of Lights guides visitors along a winding path illuminated with twinkling displays that light up the countryside.

-The walking path is perfect for the entire family at just under a mile, plus shorter options are available.
-The event features synchronized music with lights, singing Christmas trees, illuminated light tunnels, decked-out antique and model tractors, plus hot beverages and seasonal snacks to keep you warm.
+The walkway is perfect for the entire family at just under a mile, with shorter routes available.
+The event features synchronized music with lights, singing Christmas trees, illuminated light tunnels, and decked-out antique and model tractors.
+There are also hot beverages and seasonal snacks to keep you warm.

 Advance tickets are required.
-The event runs through January 2, 2022, and is closed on Thanksgiving and Christmas Day.
+The event runs through January 1, 2023, and is closed on Thanksgiving and Christmas Day.
+From December 16th to the 24th, purchase an additional ticket for the little ones to visit Santa and get a photo.

 Santa Express at Royal Gorge

 Ride through one of Colorado’s most scenic landscapes while aboard the Santa Express Train.
-At the Royal Gorge Bridge & Park, near Cañon City can hop aboard the locomotive and travel through the Royal Gorge with a holiday display featuring more than 50,000 lights and at night, a festive laser light show dancing against the walls of the canyon.
+At the Royal Gorge Bridge & Park near Cañon City, guests can hop aboard the train and travel through the gorge to ogle at the holiday display.
+The ride features more than 50,000 lights, handpainted snowflakes, and a festive laser light show dancing against the walls of the canyon once night falls.

 Fun for the entire family, the kids get to meet with Santa and visit the North Pole.
-Once aboard, Santa will greet every child with a very special gift.
-Wear your pajamas, sing along to holiday classics, sip on hot cocoa, all while enjoying a scenic ride through the Royal Gorge.
+Once aboard the locomotive, Santa will greet every child with a very special gift.
+Wear your pajamas, sing along to holiday classics, and sip on hot cocoa, all while enjoying a scenic ride in a beautifully decorated train car.

 Polar Express Train Ride, Durango

 Hop aboard the Durango & Silverton Narrow Gauge Railroad as it hosts its annual Polar Express Train Ride.
-Inspired by the award-winning book by Chris Van Allsburg, the classic bedtime story comes to life with a magical journey to the North Pole where Santa arrives to greet the children with a unique gift.
+Inspired by the award-winning book by Chris Van Allsburg, the classic bedtime story comes to life with a magical journey to the North Pole to pick up Santa.
+Guests are treated to an incredible light show with holiday music while the man himself climbs aboard.

-The Broadmoor in Colorado Springs is known for many things such as being one of the most luxurious hotels in the country but it’s also known for its impressive display of gingerbread houses during the holiday season.
+The Broadmoor in Colorado Springs is popular for many reasons including being one of the most luxurious hotels in the country, but it’s also known for its impressive display of gingerbread creations during the holiday season.
+This year’s theme pays homage to the hotel’s automotive partner: Cadillac.

-The Broadmoor gingerbread display has been a holiday tradition since 1964, and this year the display is a classic gingerbread house.
-It features more than 2,000 pounds of ingredients, 160 chocolate bars, 650 eggs used, 30 pounds of hot tamales, and the list goes on and on.
+The Broadmoor gingerbread display has been a holiday tradition since 1964, and this year it is a green 1937 Flathead V-8 Cadillac Touring Car.
+It features hundreds of pounds of ingredients including 164 pounds of dark chocolate, 1801 eggs, 958 pounds of powdered sugar, and the list goes on and on.

-It is located in the main building’s mezzanine through January 1, 2022.
-Stay for a night to get the full holiday experience at The Broadmoor.
+The car is located in the main building’s mezzanine through January 1, 2023.
+Stay for a night to get the full holiday experience at The Broadmoor and explore the beautifully decorated grounds.

 Electric Safari at Cheyenne Mountain Zoo

 Voted third best zoo lights display in the U.S. two years running, the Electric Safari at the Cheyenne Mountain Zoo is a classic choice for the entire family.
-The display features more than 60 lighted sculptures, plus new this year take a photo with the larger-than-life illuminated inflatable animals, located throughout the zoo.
+The display features more than 80 lighted sculptures and larger-than-life illuminated inflatable animals located throughout the zoo.

 Christmas at Hotel Colorado in Glenwood Springs

 Book a stay at the Hotel Colorado in Glenwood Springs for a true classic Colorado Christmas celebration.
-The historic property has been the center of Colorado Christmases since 1893, earning accolades from Travel & Leisure as one of America’s Best Hotels for Christmas.
+The historic property has been the center of the state’s Christmas festivities since 1893, earning accolades from Travel & Leisure as one of America’s Best Hotels for Christmas.

-Experience ribbons, lights, and ornaments with 60 festive fir trees displayed throughout the lobby, restaurants, and even in a few signature suites.
-Outside, guests are dazzled by over half a million lights with the scent of gingerbread filling the air and festive, and seasonal touches everywhere you turn.
+Take in all of the ribbons, lights, and ornaments that decorate 60 festive fir trees displayed throughout the lobby, restaurants, and even in a few signature suites.
+Outside, guests are dazzled by over half a million lights with the scent of gingerbread filling the air and seasonal touches everywhere you turn.

-Find your favorite way to get into the spirit of the season with these Colorado Christmas Celebrations.
+No matter where you end up, you’re sure to find your new favorite way to get into the spirit of the season with these Colorado Christmas Celebrations.